chrisfoulon/Parcellotron/README.md

 Introduction
 ------------
-The Parcellotron is the Connectivity-Based Parcellation software for the rest of us
+The Parcellotron is a Connectivity-Based Parcellation software for the rest of us.

 Installation
 ------------